Where to Stay in Athens - A Local’s Guide

 In the end though, it seems gentrification comes for us all and modern day Exarcheia at times can feel like a neighborhood on the edge of becoming a caricature.
 Its vegan eateries, activist bookstores, political street art, dive bars, and punk rock venues are certainly real, but they’re now competing for real estate with condominiums, expensive health food stores, avocado toast brunch spots, and speakeasies.

 These urban symbols of gentrification and hipsterdom more commonly associated with places like New York’s Bushwick, London’s Shoreditch, and Berlin’s Kreuzberg are now firmly here too.
+Even so, Exarcheia is a very fun and interesting area that makes for a great somewhat alternative choice to the others mentioned throughout this guide.

 Where to stay